-The rules of the game have changed: no longer is a social medialite simply a person with a phone who’s painting the town red; social medialites are commodities.
-Resources who brands choose to court to put a human element to products and services—in the best cases, synergy happens between brands and social medialites, and they weave a story together.
+The game’s rules have changed: no longer is a social medialite simply a person with a phone who’s painting the town red; social medialites are commodities.
+Resources that brands choose to court to put a human element to products and services—in the best cases, synergy happens between brands and social medialites, and they weave a story together.

 But all of this takes time.
 It takes time to plan an event and make it memorable enough for being to want to talk about it when they get home.
-Tweetchats don’t happen by themselves—they need promotion and targeting to make sure the right stuff gets to the right people.
-And it’s not like there’s a magic swag fairy who just picks people at random, leaving goodies on their doorstep—you need to know your market and who’d be the most likely to use and promote your product.
+Tweetchats don’t happen alone—they need promotion and targeting to ensure the right stuff gets to the right people.
+And it’s not like there’s a magic swag fairy who just picks people randomly, leaving goodies on their doorstep—you need to know your market and who’d be the most likely to use and promote your product.

 And who better to know who to find than the social medialites interacting with them?